CivicTechTO/toronto-community-directory/_communities/anime-north.md

 ---
 name: Anime North
-description: "Anime North is an anime convention located in Toronto, Canada that celebrates anime, manga, music, games and all other forms of Japanese Culture!
-Anime North will be the weekend of May 23-25, 2025 at the Toronto Congress Centre and Delta Hotel Airport."
+description: Anime North is an anime convention located in Toronto, Canada that celebrates anime, manga, music, games and all other forms of Japanese Culture!
+Anime North will be the weekend of May 23-25, 2025 at the Toronto Congress Centre and Delta Hotel Airport.
 source: admin
 tags:
   - type/annual-event